UniversalDependencies/docs/_tr/index.md

 ## Tokenization and Word Segmentation

-* In general, words are delimited by whitespaces or punctuation, Whitespaces or punctuation may appear in some abbreviations or numeric expressions.
+* In general, words are delimited by whitespaces or punctuation.
+    Whitespaces or punctuation may appear in some abbreviations or numeric expressions.
 * Clitics are treated as separate words.
 This includes